moosetechnology/.github/README.md

 - **pre-upload-script**:
 A Pharo script that will be executed in the image after the tests are run and before uploading the artifact.
-It is mostly used to register information from the workflow run.
-For example, store a commit ID.
+It is mostly used to register information from the workflow run, for example store a commit ID.
-If you do not need workflow information, you can instead use smalltalkCI custom scripts: https://github.com/hpi-swa/smalltalkCI?tab=readme-ov-file#custom-scripts
+If you do not need workflow information, you can instead use [smalltalkCI custom scripts](https://github.com/hpi-swa/smalltalkCI?tab=readme-ov-file#custom-scripts)

 - **release-tag**:
 The tag of the release to update.